-Each of the TMs, irrespective of what type, has one TM input pin with the label xTCK.
-The xTM input pin, xTCK, is essentially a clock source for the xTM and is selected using the xTCK2~xTCK0 bits in the xTMC0 register.
+The Standard type TM has two TM input pins, with the label STCK and STPI respectively.
+The STM input pin, STCK, is essentially a clock source for the STM and is selected using the STCK2~STCK0 bits in the STMC0 register.
 This external TM input pin allows an external clock source to drive the internal TM.
-The xTCK input pin can be chosen to have either a rising or falling active edge.
-The STCK and PTCK pins are also used as the external trigger input pin in single pulse output mode for the STM and PTM respectively.
+The STCK input pin can be chosen to have either a rising or falling active edge.
+The STCK pin is also used as the external trigger input pin in single pulse output mode.